-Yessica is a 2014 graduate of West Ottawa High School and has been accepted at Western Michigan University.
+Yessica is a 2014 graduate of West Ottawa High School who earned her Bachelor of Science in Nursing from Western Michigan University in 2018.

 In the 10th grade, Yessica found her way to Latin Americans United for Progress (LAUP) and their Adelante program whose goal is to teach students leadership skills, public speaking skills and encourage them to be community service leaders.

 It was in Adelante meetings that Yessica heard speakers from the minority community tell their stories, speak about the challenges they faced and how they overcame those challenges to become successful in life and career.

 LAUP taught me that “I am not alone,” said Yessica.
 And they taught me “Se c’est pude!”
 Cesar Chavez’s famous quote: “Yes — it is possible!”

 Roberto Jara, former director of LAUP had this to say about Yessica:

 “Yessica has a strong inner drive to excel in her studies!
 But more importantly, she possesses a clear moral compass and drive to serve others and her community.
 Along with her kind, engaging personality these qualities will make her an asset wherever she chooses to pursue her career in the future.
 My hope is that she chooses to pursue that future here in Holland!”